harlanc/gobalan/README.md

 - **IsMaster** If you use the current machine as a gobalan master then set it to **true** or else set it to **false**.
 - **Port** The port is the master service port for collecting workers' information and picking worker node for clients.
-- **LBAlgorithm** Use this option to specify load balance algorithm.Here we use abbr. to specify.
+- **LBAlgorithm** Use this option to specify load balance algorithm.Here we use the abbreviation of algorithms, that is OP or RR.

 ### Worker Configurations